TREASURIES-No let-up in U.S. bond selloff as Fed ponders asset sales

 LONDON , Jan 6 (Reuters) - U.S. Treasury yields rose along the curve on Thursday, as traders narrowed the odds on an early hike in U.S. interest rates and prepared for the possibility of the Federal Reserve cutting its bond holdings.

-Two-year yields US2YT=RR, which track near-term rate expectations, rose to a 22-month high of 0.87% and were last up three basis points on the day.
+Two-year yields US2YT=RR, which track near-term rate expectations, rose to the highest since early March 2020, the start of the global spread of COVID-19, at 0.87% and were last up three basis points on the day.

 Minutes of the Fed's December meeting, published on Wednesday, hinted the U.S. central bank might raise rates as early as March.
 Analysts had thought May or June were more likely.